sentryinsurance/ec2-fleet-plugin/README.md

 #### 2. Create IAM User

 Specify ```programmatic access``` during creation and record the credentials.
-These will be used by Jenkins EC2 Fleet Plugin to connect to your Spot Fleet.
+These will be used by Jenkins EC2 Fleet Plugin to connect to your EC2 Fleet or Spot Fleet.

 *Alternatively, you may use [AWS EC2 instance roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html)*

 #### 3. Configure User permissions

-Add an inline policy to the IAM user or EC2 instance role to allow it to use EC2 Spot Fleet and Auto Scaling Group.
+Add an inline policy to the IAM user or EC2 instance role to allow it to use EC2 Fleet, Spot Fleet, and Auto Scaling Group.
 [AWS documentation about this](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet-requests.html#spot-fleet-prerequisites)

 ```json